inmanta/inmanta-core/docs/model_developers/handlers.rst

 ---------

-Facts are automatically pulled periodically (this time interval is controlled by the :inmanta.config:option:`server.fact-renew` config option).
+Facts are automatically pulled periodically (this time interval is controlled by the :inmanta.config:option:`server.fact-renew` config option) when they are about to expire or if a model requested them and they were not present.
 The server periodically asks the agent to call into the handler's :meth:`~inmanta.agent.handler.CRUDHandler.facts` method. e.g.: